 She is elated to return to North Side High School—the School on the Hill—and continue serving a community she loves.

 Jasma Hayes is a native of Fort Worth, Texas, and a proud product of Fort Worth ISD.
-Throughout her career, she has faithfully served the district as an English Language Arts teacher, Reading Specialist, Instructional Coach, and Assistant Principal.
-This year, she is honored to join the Steer family as the Dean of Instruction at North Side High School.
+Throughout her career, she has faithfully served the district as an English Language Arts teacher, Reading Specialist, Instructional Coach, Dean of Instruction, and Assistant Principal.

 Beyond her work in education, Mrs. Hayes enjoys serving her community and cherishes time with her husband, daughter, and son.